eoja82/Mine-Sweeper/README.md

 # Mine-Sweeper
-This is my own version of the classic Minesweeper comptuter game.
+This is my own version of the classic Minesweeper computer game.

 It is built with JavaScript, HTML, and CSS.